 Blended yarns to start your own research:

 What about Silk?

-Silk is another popular summer weight yarn but is produced by an animal.
-I felt like leaving it out and focusing on plant-based fibers for this post… maybe we’ll get into it another time.
+Silk is another popular summer weight yarn but is produced by an animal, just not in the traditional way… I felt like leaving it out and focusing on plant-based fibers for this post… maybe we’ll get into it another time.

 Tips for using summer weight yarns:

 ● They feel different when knitting compared to wool and alpaca.
 They behave differently, too.